-- A. The History Department's merit committee is comprised of approximately one third of the tenured and tenure-earning faculty members.
+- A. The History Department's Faculty Peer Evaluation committee is comprised of approximately one third of the department's faculty members.
 Each year the previous members are replaced by the next group at the top of a rotating list of all tenured and tenure-earning faculty members.
 After that group has served it in turn goes to the bottom of the list and works its way back up.
 New faculty members begin at the bottom of the list.
 Faculty members will serve on the committee about once every three years.
 Faculty on sabbatical, fellowship, or personal leave will be excused from service.
-All other faculty are required to serve. - B. The committee uses the following procedure: - 1.
+All other faculty are required to serve.
+If there are fewer than 3 Specialized Faculty Members, the Chair will appoint an ad hoc member from the Specialized Faculty Ranks to the FPE.
+(Specialized Faculty Members only provide feedback on areas related to overlapping responsibilities, i.e. Specialized Teaching Faculty provide feedback on teaching.
+Specialized Research Faculty provide feedback on research.)
+The FPE committee minus any adhoc committee members recommends to the chair the distribution of merit funds, consistent with the procedures departmentally approved. - B. The committee uses the following procedure: - 1.
 FEAS Vitae and all other pertinent materials (see Appendix B) are assembled in electronic files; these are then posted on the department's secure SharePoint site.
-Each committee member individually examines the salary files of all department members (except themself, spouse, partner, or others for whom there would be a possible conflict of interest). - 2.
+Each committee member individually examines the files of all department members (except themself, spouse, partner, or others for whom there would be a possible conflict of interest). - 2.
 The Faculty Peer Evaluation Committee will meet prior to any formal evaluation to discuss shared criteria for annual performance evaluation.
 The discussion will establish common norms for each level on the four-point scale, as well as valid reasons for deviating from those norms, given the diversity of ways individuals can contribute to the department. - 3.
-Faculty Peer Evaluation committee member who has examined the files records his or her evaluations of all faculty and returns the completed merit form to the department business manager.
+Faculty Peer Evaluation committee member who has examined the files records their evaluations of all faculty and returns the completed merit form to the department business manager.
 The committee members rate each faculty member on a four-point scale: (1) "Concern," (2) "Satisfactory," (3) "Very Good," and (4) "Outstanding."
 The department business manager will enter these ratings into a spread sheet which will average committee member ratings and total them for the year using an individual's AOR%'s for the categories of Teaching, Research, Service, and Administration where applicable.

-Each faculty members' annual average will then be combined with the two prior years' averages (to insure that merit rankings reflect a three-year assessment period) for a total to be used in establishing the merit ranking.
+Each faculty members' annual average will then be combined with the two prior years' averages (to ensure that merit rankings reflect a three-year assessment period) for a total to be used in establishing the merit ranking.